Table of Contents

 With this charge in mind, we have created the following social distancing guidelines with facility access control in mind.

-Classrooms, therapy rooms, testing rooms and small instructional spaces will be marked with maximum occupancy based each occupant requiring a minimum 6.0-foot radius: In addition to signs teachers on duty and in the classroom will proactively remind students of maximum occupancy regulations in our restrooms, and social distancing practices in the hallway;
+Classrooms, therapy rooms, testing rooms and small instructional spaces will be marked with maximum occupancy based each occupant requiring a minimum 3.0-foot radius: Teachers on duty and in the classroom will proactively remind students of maximum occupancy regulations in our restrooms, and social distancing practices in the hallway;

-Classrooms will be set up with all desks facing the same direction and students will sit on only one side of the table or desk, spaced a minimum of 6 feet apart;
+Classrooms will be set up with all desks spaced a minimum 3 feet apart whenever possible;

-In cases where the size of the space does not adhere to the social distancing guidelines, other spaces will be utilized, such as conference rooms, empty classrooms, and outdoor learning spaces when weather permits.;Each of our cohorts will meet on separate days, no two cohorts will occupy the building on the same day limiting contact between cohorts and direct contact with parents as much as possible;
+In cases where the size of the space does not adhere to the social distancing guidelines, other spaces will be utilized, such as conference rooms, empty classrooms, and outdoor learning spaces when weather permits.

 Utilize separate entrances and exits to school facilities in ways that intentionally balance social distancing and security protocols;